newandyc/newandyc.github.io/_pages/about.md

 Xiaoling Wang, Housheng Su, **Fan Zhang**, Guanrong Chen

-**Introduction** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
+**ISA Transactions, 2023** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>

- A robust distributed interval observer is designed, which consists of a group of sensors communicating with others through a directed graph where each sensor can only access partial information from the output of the plant.
+ + A robust distributed interval observer is designed, which consists of a group of sensors communicating with others through a directed graph where each sensor can only access partial information from the output of the plant.
 The communication among the sensors together with the heterogeneity and undetectability of the sensors result in some stringent requirements on the robust distributed interval observer construction.
 To resolve these restrictions, the internally positive representation originated from a single agent system is introduced into the robust distributed interval observer.
  </div>
 </div>